 Maybe I’m being too skeptical, or too spoiled by the many software companies I’ve been looking at lately which are so much more scalable than these “heavy stuff” businesses like Bloom… and maybe you’ve got reasons to bet on Bloom now — if you’ve looked into this one and have a sense of where the business is going, or are excited about their new technologies or their prospective plans with Samsung, or whatever else, let us know with a comment below… maybe you’ll be able to talk me into getting involved, but for now I’ll watch Bloom Energy from the sidelines.

-And now for an October update… Bloom won’t report it’s third quarter for another month or so, and its second quarter earnings report was a disappointment back in late July, and yet the stock is still surging higher.
+And now for an update… Bloom’s second and third quarters were generally “disappointments” on the earnings and revenue front, and yet the stock is still surging higher.
 Why is that?

-Well, I guess part of this is just the general enthusiasm for fuel cell stocks that we’ve seen over the past couple months, with Ballard (BLDP) and Plug Power (PLUG) also surging higher recently as talk about moving to a “hydrogen economy” heats up a little bit and the Nikola (NKLA) story, which is partially about hydrogen fuel cell trucks, continues to fascinate investors… but for Bloom specifically, the only really substantial news has been that they refinanced some of their debt with “Green Convertible Notes” to reduce their borrowing costs a bit, they had one meaningful insider purchase (former GE CEO Jeff Immelt bought about $1 million worth of shares — he’s also on the Bloom Board of Directors), and they announced the deployment of 28MW worth of projects in South Korea.
+Well, I guess part of this is just the general enthusiasm for fuel cell stocks that we’ve seen over the past few months, with Ballard (BLDP) and Plug Power (PLUG) also surging higher as talk about moving to a “hydrogen economy” heats up a little bit and the Nikola (NKLA) story, which is partially about hydrogen fuel cell trucks, continues to fascinate investors (though to much less of a degree than was true earlier this year)… but for Bloom specifically, the only really substantial news has been that they refinanced some of their debt with “Green Convertible Notes” to reduce their borrowing costs a bit, they had one meaningful insider purchase a few months back (former GE CEO Jeff Immelt bought about $1 million worth of shares — he’s also on the Bloom Board of Directors), and they announced the deployment of 28MW worth of projects in South Korea.

-They also reportedly got one analyst price-target increase, from Morgan Stanley, and the average estimate for this years earnings (well, losses — they aren’t profitable yet) improved very slightly recently with an upgrade, so they’re expected to lose only 70 cents this year now, not 95 cents as was anticipated a few months ago… though the price is currently well above the average one-year targets of analysts (that target is $17.83 right now).
+They also reportedly got one analyst price-target increase, from Morgan Stanley, and the average estimate for this years earnings (well, losses — they aren’t profitable yet) improved very slightly recently with an upgrade, so they’re expected to lose only 70 cents this year now, not 95 cents as was anticipated a few months ago… though the price is currently well above the average one-year targets of analysts (that target is around $21 right now, and has been creeping up alongside the share price).

 Analyst estimates for that future growth in 2021 and 2022 are about the same as they were in July.
-Expectations at the moment are that Bloom will become profitable in 2022, so the stock right now at $21 is trading at about 50X expected 2022 earnings.
-There was some widely-reported weakness in the shares last week, as Morgan Stanley was reported to have been marketing a large block of shares for an unknown institutional owner (not long after they were rumored to have raised their price target — what a surprise!), but, for whatever reason, Bloom bounced back quickly after that and now appears to be a “hot” story in the alternative energy space once again.
+Expectations at the moment are that Bloom will break even in 2021 and become profitable in 2022, so the stock right now at ~$25 is trading at about 50X expected 2022 earnings (adjusted earnings, not GAAP).
+Bloom has bounced back quickly from any bits of weaker news in recent months, and now appears to be a “hot” story in the alternative energy space once again.

 P.S.
 Readers wanna know — have you subscribed to Strategic Trends Investor?
 If so, please click here to pop over to our Reviews section and let your fellow investors know what your experience has been like.
 Thanks!